Skip to content Skip to footer

 Promotions will be governed by RCW 43.43.350, which requires one year of probation and three years of service as a WSP trooper.

-Upon graduation from the academy, you’re allowed to place your name on up to four transfer lists state wide.
-These transfer lists are first come/first served.
+Upon graduation from the academy, you can place your name on up to four transfer lists statewide.
+These transfer lists are first come, first served.
 Your name is placed on the list according to the date/time you add your name.
 When vacancies occur in the desired area, troopers are called to fill them based on who has been on the list the longest.

-All WSP geographic locations are open, so lateral hires can work in urban environments along major interstates, such as Seattle, Tacoma, and Marysville, or more rural beats with primarily state routes throughout the state.
+All WSP geographic locations are open; lateral hires can work in urban environments along major interstates, such as Seattle, Tacoma, and Marysville, or more rural beats with primarily state routes throughout the state.